Ankithac45/Movie-Recommendation-Model/README.md

 Cosine Similarity

-Note: We have referred and utilized many resources in web like youtube to build up this project.
+Note: I have referred and utilized many resources in web like youtube to build up this project.

-# A Special Thanks our IO SME